 - Pain sensitivity: Some individuals may experience heightened sensitivity to pain or increased perception of pain.

-In addition, abruptly stopping the medication can potentially lead to a recurrence or worsening of the condition the medication was originally prescribed for.
+In addition to these gabapentin withdrawal symptoms, abruptly stopping the medication can potentially lead to a recurrence or worsening of the condition the medication was originally prescribed for.
 It’s essential to manage gabapentin withdrawal under medical supervision to minimize discomfort and potential risks.

 Withdrawal symptoms from gabapentin can start within 12-48 hours after the last dose and may last for several days to weeks.
-For some individuals, especially those who have been taking gabapentin for an extended period or at high doses, withdrawal symptoms might persist for several weeks or even longer.
+For some individuals, especially those who have been taking gabapentin for an extended period or at high doses, gabapentin withdrawal side effects might persist for several weeks or even longer.

 The duration and severity of gabapentin withdrawal can vary significantly among individuals based on factors such as the duration of gabapentin use, dosage, individual physiology, and whether the drug was stopped abruptly or tapered gradually.